jjtParadox/Barometer/README.md

 ## Notes:
 - All tests are server side ONLY.
 - Remember to agree to `eula.txt` in your test's run dir.
+If you use the gradle test task above, this will be done for you.
 - Use `TestUtils.tickServer();` to tick the server while in tests.
 - Always update the `barometer.numClasses` property in `build.gradle` every time you create or remove a test class.
 - This is very alpha and will probably collapse into a black hole if you sneeze on it.
 Please report bugs and submit PRs to GitHub!